mongodb/mongo-java-driver/docs/reference/content/driver-scala/builders/filters.md

 #### Examples

-This example creates a filter that selects all documents where ther value of the `qty` field is greater than `20` and the value of the
+This example creates a filter that selects all documents where the value of the `qty` field is greater than `20` and the value of the
 `user` field equals `"jdoe"`:

 ```scala